 There are two moments during the day when I think about what I’m grateful for: in the morning right after I wake up, and at night, right before I go to bed.

-To make this easy on me, I have a daily reminder in my Five Minute Journal that prompts me to think about these things:
+To make this easy on me, I have a daily reminder in my Five Minute Journal [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link or the Five Minute Journal links below.] that prompts me to think about these things: